rich-iannone/PuffR/README.md

 This function currently requires that you supply a `time_offset` value, which is the time difference from UTC+0000.
 The output file can be named by supplying a filename for the `output_file' argument.

 Creating functional CALMET and CALPUFF input files occur through a stepwise process.
-Here is the basic workflow.
+Here is the basic CALMET workflow.

 <img src="inst/PuffR_CALMET.png" width="100%">